eilidhgeddes/eilidhgeddes/README.md

 - 👋 Hi, I’m @eilidhgeddes
 - 👀 I’m interested in the economics of healthcare markets.
-Right now, I'm working on how insurance prevalence and composition affects provider markets.
+Right now, I'm working on how community rating regulations affect outcomes in individual insurance markets.

 - 📫 How to reach me:
   eilidhgeddes@gmail.com